RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Introduction

 In this work, we propose the first deep learning approach for global river discharge and flood forecasting that is not only capable of forecasting at sparse gauged observation points, but also of forecasting accurate, high-resolution ($0.05^\circ$) global river discharge maps.
 In order to deal with the sparseness of gauged river points and the computational complexity of modeling spatio-temporal relations at the global scale, our proposed RiverMamba leverages Mamba blocks, which are bidirectional state space models \cite{Linear_SSM,S4,S5,mamba}, and spatio-temporal forecast blocks.
-Using a specialized procedure to convert sampled points into 1D sequences, RiverMamba maintains a global receptive field, connecting the routing of the channel networks and the teleconnection of meteorological data globally.
+Using a specialized procedure to convert sampled points into 1D sequences, RiverMamba maintains a very large spatio-temporal receptive field, connecting the routing of the river channel networks and the teleconnection of meteorological data across space and time.
+RiverMamba has thus the possibility to consider a spatio-temporal context that covers very large river networks like the Amazon River.
 The forecast layers are further forced by high-resolution meteorological data (HRES) to generate medium-range river discharge forecasts up to 7 days lead time.
 To address uncertainty in the meteorological forcing, we built the forecast layers so that they can, for each catchment point, incorporate information about meteorological forcing from the neighboring points and throughout the temporal dimension.
 Thus, RiverMamba ensures a consistent forecast through space and time.
 Our contributions can be summarized as follows: \begin{itemize} \item We introduce a novel Mamba-based approach, called RiverMamba, for global river discharge and flood forecasting.
 It is the first deep learning approach that is capable of providing maps of global river discharge forecasting at $0.05^\circ$, and it introduces a novel methodology to hydrology.
 It is able to integrate sparse gauged observations, river attributes, high-resolution reanalysis data, and weather forecast.
-The efficient structure allows to model saptio-temporal relations at global scale.
+The efficient structure allows to model spatio-temporal relations covering entire river networks.

-\item We evaluate RiverMamba on both long-term real-world reanalysis and observational data.
-RiverMamba outperforms state-of-the-art AI- and physics-based operational systems for global flood forecasting. \end{itemize}
+\item We evaluate RiverMamba on both long-term real-world reanalysis and observational data where it outperforms state-of-the-art AI- and physics-based operational systems for global flood forecasting. \end{itemize}